 The mission of the Young Center for Immigrant Children’s Rights is to promote consideration of best interests in all decisions affecting unaccompanied immigrant children in the United States.

-The John Marshall Law School’s Pro Bono Program is a teaching program at the law school that provides legal representation in a wide range of civil and criminal matters.
-The Program provides an opportunity for students to engage in law-related activities throughout the Chicago metropolitan area.
+The UIC John Marshall Law School’s Pro-Bono Litigation Clinic provides legal representation in a wide range of civil and criminal matters.
+The Clinic will provide, for the Fellow, a real-world opportunity to engage in the actual representation of clients in both state and federal courts.

 The Community Law Center and its legal clinics are affiliated with the Loyola University Chicago School of Law.
 The Community Law Center serves low-income persons with a variety of civil legal problems.
 PILI Fellows of the Community Law Center will represent clients in disability claims, family law litigation, elder law, and in defense of eviction and consumer debt suits.

 Equip for Equality, Inc. is a private nonprofit, statewide organization whose mission is to advance the human and civil rights of people with disabilities by promoting the principles of equality, self-determination, and dignity.
 The five substantive priority areas of Equip for Equality are discrimination, community integration, safety from abuse and neglect, special education and self-determination.

 The Loyola University School of Law Business Law Clinic represents entrepreneurs and small business owners who are seeking legal assistance with for profit ventures, as well as individuals who are seeking assistance with nonprofit organizations in the Chicagoland area.